 Come one, come all, for the Dole Institute’s Easter Egg Roll with Dole!
 Join us for a morning of family fun, including a White House-style egg roll race, egg hunt, games, crafts, and more.
 The event is free and open to the public and will go on rain or shine.

-Egg Roll, Easter Egg Hunt, story time and special crafts with the Lawrence Public Library, snacks, live bunnies and an Easter-themed photo area
+Egg Roll, Easter Egg Hunt, story time and special crafts with the Lawrence Public Library, egg corral (littlest visitors), refreshments, games, live bunnies and an Easter-themed photo area

-All children will receive a special goody bag when departing the event, including candy from the egg hunt!
+All children will receive a special gift when departing the event, including candy from the egg hunt!